liv-ac-uk/comp122/labs/exceptions/README.md

 Sometimes, however, we may want to have behaviour for when specific exceptions are encountered.
 Fortunately, the try-catch block can be expanded to have multiple catch blocks.
 An example of this can be seen in SelectFromTest.java.
 The catch blocks are executed in the order from top to bottom i.e., the top block will be checked first and the bottom block will be checked last.
 The catch blocks have to be ordered such that any type of exception caught is not a parent class of a block below.
 Specifically, the root exception must always be at the bottom, since it is the parent of all other exceptions.

-To demonstrate this, try moving the root exception to be the top block in SelectFromTest.java and try to recompile.
-It won't work, because the other catch blocks are now unreachable code which is a Java crime.

-Back in `ExceptronPlatform`, modify the try-catch block to catch two additional classes, `SQLException` and `SuperCoolException`.
+In `ExceptronPlatform`, modify the try-catch block to catch two additional classes, `SQLException` and `SuperCoolException`.
 You'll need to import `SQLException` so add the following to the top of your code:

 ```java
 import java.sql.SQLException;